 All students enrolled in full-time and part-time cohorts in the School of Nursing must register for fall, spring, and summer semesters based on their cohort plan until all degree requirements are completed, unless registration is waived via an approved leave of absence (LOA).
 Students enrolled in the Full-Time Summers Off (FTSO) cohort must register for fall and spring semesters based on their cohort plan until all degree requirements are completed unless registration is waived via an approved leave of absence (LOA).
+Students should meet with the Assistant Dean prior to requesting a LOA.
 Students who find it necessary to interrupt their program of study because of medical necessity or other emergency reasons (immediately urgent, unforeseeable, posing an immediate risk, and outside of the student's control) must submit a leave of absence request in writing to the Program Officer/NSHE Specialist II.
 The request must be made at the earliest opportunity related to the semester in which the leave is intended.
 There must be sufficient documented evidence provided that circumstances, medical or otherwise, exist which make it impossible or difficult for the student to continue with a program of study; and there must be documented evidence that once these circumstances are resolved, the student would be able and committed to continuing the program of study.